Skidamek/AutoModpack/README.md

 # **Welcome to AutoModpack,**

 # Key features
+- Modpack hosting
-- Easy download/update modpack
+- Easy download/update modpack (add mods, delete mods, add configs whatever you want)
 - Your players no longer have to update mods.
-- After each client restart, auto check updates.
+- Update checker. (only for clients for now)

 Coming soon
-- Automation mods in modpack with mods installed on servers
+- Auto copy mods from mods installed on servers to modpack.
 - Config

 # How to install